CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 36 (0x24)
 Syntax: DS_DEC_RTN_U32 VDST, ADDR, VDATA0 [OFFSET:OFFSET]
 Description: Load unsigned value from LDS/GDS at  address (ADDR+OFFSET) & ~3, and
 compare with unsigned value from VDATA0.
-If VDATA0 greater or equal and loaded unsigned value is zero, then increment value from LDS/GDS, otherwise store VDATA0 to LDS/GDS.
+If VDATA0 is greater or equal and loaded unsigned value is zero, then increment value from LDS/GDS, otherwise store VDATA0 to LDS/GDS.
 Previous value from LDS/GDS are stored in VDST.
 Operation is atomic.
 Operation: